dikbek/dikbek/README.md

 I'm Richard.
 I've been an illustrator and graphic designer since 2004.

-I found threejs in 2021 and started with Bruno Simon's ThreeJS Journey.
+I found three.js in 2021 and started with Bruno Simon's ThreeJS Journey.

 I'm keen to create 3D microsites and 3D illustrations for other web developers.